mikko-apo/jvm21-demo/ParallelMapAlternatives.md

 # Parallel Map Alternatives with Java and Kotlin

-With Project Loom, the subjects of parallelism and concurrency became relevant topic in the JVM ecosystem.
+With Project Loom, the subjects of parallelism and concurrency became relevant topics in the JVM ecosystem.
 Project Loom provides asynchronous performance with regular synchronous thread-per-request Java code.

-To understand where Virtual Threads fit in software architecture and what limitations they have I decided to benchmark various approaches to concurrent and parallel operations.
+To understand where Virtual Threads fit in software architecture and what limitations they have I decided to benchmark various approaches to parallel operations.

+My initial attempts and various alternatives copied from the internet did not show a big difference between Virtual and regular OS threads.
+Also, Java's .parallelStream() seemed to have an unrivalled performance.
+After testing various approaches I figured out that I need to plan my approach better.
+I managed to create a parallel map() implementation that is about 20% faster than .parallelStream() with all CPU bound loads.

 TLDR:

 * Code that handles blocking IO operations should always run in a virtual thread.
-* For parallel CPU bound operations, use Java's .parallelStream().
-It's very optimized and balanced for various scenarios and beats most approaches, including homegrown algorithms and Kotlin's coroutines.
-* Don't do IO operations from parallelStream(). parallelStream() uses the ForkJoinPool.commonPool and that uses OS threads which makes the IO operations blocking.
+* Don't do IO operations from parallelStream(). parallelStream() uses the ForkJoinPool.commonPool and that uses OS threads which make the IO operations blocking.
 This is by
   design: https://mail.openjdk.org/pipermail/loom-dev/2019-September/000752.html
 * When using virtual threads, test carefully how the application and OS work under high load.
-With Virtual Threads it's for example very easy to use up all OS sockets.
-Test, configure limits, retest.
+For example it's for example very easy to use up all OS sockets with virtual threads.
+Remember to performance test, configure limits and retest.
+* For parallel CPU bound operations, Java's .parallelStream() is ok.
+It's very optimized and balanced for various scenarios and beats most approaches.
+* There is no single parallel map() approach that covers all CPU bound cases.
+One algorithm might be fastest for certain data payloads while it has overhead for other cases.
+Benchmarking with real production data is the only way to squeeze the last percentages of performance.

 ## Simple example of how Project Loom's Virtual Threads work